Amending Transactions

 Allocated Transactions

-• Date, GL Account Number, and BI Code can still be edited but to allow for further edits, unallocate the transaction.
-(Section 3)
+• Tran Date, Due Date, GL Account Number, and BI Code can still be edited (Section 2 - Option Two).

 Transactions on VAT Returns

-• If a transaction appears on an open VAT Return, only the GL and BI Codes can be edited.
-(Section 2 - Option One)
+• If a transaction appears on an open VAT Return, the Tran Date, Due Date, GL and BI Codes can be edited.
+To allow further edits, deselect the transaction from the return first.
+(Section 2 - Option Two)

 • Transactions on submitted VAT Returns can no longer be edited.